mmagnus/emacs-env/README.md

 Andrea Crotti - Emacs and shell as your best friend /EuroPython 2013/ https://www.youtube.com/watch?v=0cZ7szFuz18 https://github.com/AndreaCrotti/minimal-emacs-configuration

+Emacs as a Python IDE (package.el, jedi, auto-complete, projectile, sandbox as a vm) - https://www.youtube.com/watch?v=6BlTGPsjGJk and the repo for the talk <https://github.com/wernerandrew/jedi-starter>.
+Some lisp on the screen for configuration of jedi.

 # Read more
 - https://www.emacswiki.org/emacs/PythonProgrammingInEmacs
 - https://www.emacswiki.org/emacs/ProgrammingWithPythonDotElGallina